Aslan Ahmadov

-Aslan Ahmadov (Aslan Əhmədov, Аслан Ахмадов; born 12 February 1973, in Baku) is a Russian fashion designer and photographer of Azerbaijani origin.
+Aslan Ahmadov (Aslan Əhmədov, Аслан Ахмадов; born 12 February 1973, in Baku) is a photographer of Azerbaijani origin.
 He is a Member of Photographer's Union of Russia.

-Biographical dates and creative activities
+Biography and career

 Aslan Ahmadov was born on 12, February 1973 in Baku.
 He graduated directing faculty in Azerbaijan Academy of Arts named after Samed Vurgun.
-In 1991 he moved to Moscow and thanks to creation of unusual and bright images in photography he became one of the leading photographers, who cooperates with TV-stars.
-Now he works with the main fashion-papers, such as Harpers Bazaar, Elle, MAXIM, FHM, OM, Dolce Vita, NRG, Beauty.
+In 1991, he moved to Moscow where he emerged as one of the foremost photographers in the industry and began collaborating with high-profile television personalities.
+Today, he works with fashion publications such as Harpers Bazaar, Vogue, L'Officiel, Elle, MAXIM, FHM, OM, Dolce Vita, NRG, Beauty.

-In 2003 he founded creative trio "Fresh Art" – brand name, which symbolizes beauty, fashion and unreachable luxury in design, photography and clothes and influences modern industry of Russian fashion.
+In 2003, he founded the "Fresh Art" brand which symbolizes beauty, fashion and unreachable luxury in design, photography and clothes and influences modern industry of Russian fashion.
 The members of that project have art education – one of them is a musician, the other one is a choreographer, the last one is an artist.
-The result of their creation is that Montserrat Caballe, Marilyn Manson, famous tennis players sisters Williams wear these clothes.
+Montserrat Caballe, Marilyn Manson, and the Williams tennis-players sisters wear these clothes.

-In 2006 – photo-exposition "Zoom" took place in Moscow, Red Square, which was visited by many well-known people of the city, who were the characters of the photo.
+In 2006, the photo-exposition "Zoom" took place at Red Square in Moscow, which was visited by many well-known people of the city, who were the characters of the photo.

-In 2007 – fashion show "Meat" (the part of Russian Week of Fashion).
-The show attracted an enormous number of visitors.
-It's dedicated to women-victims of male violence, murdered cows, vegetarians and defenders of animal rights.
+In 2007, the fashion show "Meat" (part of Russian Week of Fashion) took place.
+It attracted an enormous number of visitors.
+It was dedicated to women-victims of male violence, murdered cows, vegetarians and defenders of animal rights.

-In 2008 he became an anchorman of cycle of TV-program "Fashion Police" in the channel "Muz-TV".
-In this program they gave advice about fashion to celebrities without tastefulness.
+In 2008, he became an anchorman of "Fashion Police" on the television channel Muz-TV which gave fashion advice to tasteless celebrities.

-In 2010 he became a co-author TV-project "Бабье лето" (Indian summer) in TV-channel "Domashny".
-There were many great actresses of Sovet Cinema such as Elina Bystritskaya, Lyudmila Chursina, Vera Vasilyeva, Rimma Markova, Ada Rogovtseva, Inna Makarova, Irina Pechernikova, Olga Aroseva, Natalya Varley, Tamara Semina, Irina Miroshnechenko, Tatiana Konyukhova, Irina Skobtseva, Zinaida Kiriyenko, Tatyana Vasilyeva, Irina Alferova, Lyudmila Kasatkina, Eugene Uvarova, Svetlana Svetlichnaya, who became characters of this documentary film.
+In 2010, he became co-author of a television project "Бабье лето" (Ladies summer) on Domashny television.
+Many actresses of Soviet cinema appeared who became characters of this documentary film.

-In 2011 Aslan Ahmadov became a member of Photographer's Union of Russia.
+In 2011, he became a member of Photographer's Union of Russia.

-In that year he opened his personal exposition called "Бабье лето" (Indian summer), what took place in the course of the year in different towns of Russia (Moscow, St. Petersburg, Samara, Perm, Kazan, Rostov-on-Don, Irkutsk, Yekaterinburg, Novosibirsk, Nizhny Novgorod, Krasnoyarsk, Ufa, etc.)
+In that year, he opened his personal exposition called "Бабье лето" (Indian summer), which took place around Russia.

-In 2011–2012 he worked on a book about People's Artist of the USSR Lyudmila Gurchenko.
-The book contains studio portraits made in recent years of the great actress.
-The artist's creation is filled with passion, exposure of human emotion and sincerity of naked bodies, romanticism.
+In 2011–2012, he worked on a book about People's Artist of the USSR, Lyudmila Gurchenko.
+The book contained studio portraits of the actress made in recent years.

-November 2012 – he sold a photo called "Руки Людмилы Гурченко" (The Hands of Lyudmila Gurchenko) in the auction Phillips de Pury in London.
-It cost £3750.
+In November 2012, he sold a photograph called "Руки Людмилы Гурченко" (The Hands of Lyudmila Gurchenko) at the Phillips de Pury auction in London for £3,750.

-December 2012 – opening the first exposition of "RED" in the Moscow Museum of Modern Art.
+In December 2012, he opened the first exposition of "RED" in the Moscow Museum of Modern Art.